AssoDePicche/ToDo/README.md

 # To Do
-A simple web application made with the purpose of practicing my web development skills
+A simple web application made with the purpose of learn JSON files management with PHP

 <img src="./Interface.png">